 These articles are reviewed by other experts before publication and share many or all of these qualities:

 NOTE: Some peer-reviewed journals will include literature reviews, book reviews, and opinion essays.
 None of these present original research however!

-This table summarizes the differences between peer-reviewed journals and other periodicals, but please ask a librarian if you have further questions!
+This table summarizes the differences between peer-reviewed journals and other periodicals.

 Watch this video to learn how to locate full-text articles from a database citation.
 Note that Full Text Finder is no longer used.
 You will now see "Click Here to Check for Full Text".

 2508 11th Avenue, Kearney, NE 68849-2240